uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ### Syntax

-The syntax for bindings is two-part, because we have to both declare a binding within a child view and also mark a state variable in the parent view as a binding.
+The syntax for bindings is two-part, because we have to both declare a variable as a binding variable within a child view and bind a state variable in the parent view as a binding.

 Declaring a binding property (within the child view):